cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 `IntRefQPDelta` | Specifies QP difference for inserted intra MBs.
 This is signed value in [-51, 51] range.
 This parameter is valid during initialization and runtime.
 `MaxFrameSize` | Specify maximum encoded frame size in byte.
 This parameter is used in VBR based bitrate control modes and ignored in others.
 The SDK encoder tries to keep frame size below specified limit but minor overshoots are possible to preserve visual quality.
 This parameter is valid during initialization and runtime.
 It is recommended to set MaxFrameSize to 5x-10x target frame size (`(TargetKbps*1000)/(8* FrameRateExtN/FrameRateExtD)`) for I frames and 2x-4x target frame size for P frames.
 `MaxSliceSize` | Specify maximum slice size in bytes.
 If this parameter is specified other controls over number of slices are ignored.<br><br>Not all codecs and SDK implementations support this value.
 Use [Query](#MFXVideoENCODE_Query) function to check if this feature is supported.
 `BitrateLimit` | Turn off this flag to remove bitrate limitations imposed by the SDK encoder.
 This flag is intended for special usage models and usually the application should not set it.
 Setting this flag may lead to violation of HRD conformance and severe visual artifacts.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
-The default value is ON, i.e. bitrate is limitted.
+The default value is ON, i.e. bitrate is limited.
 This parameter is valid only during initialization.
 `MBBRC` | Setting this flag enables macroblock level bitrate control that generally improves subjective visual quality.
 Enabling this flag may have negative impact on performance and objective visual quality metric.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 The default value depends on target usage settings.
 `ExtBRC` | Turn ON this option to enable [external BRC](#mfxExtBRC).
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 Use [Query](#MFXVideoENCODE_Query) function to check if this feature is supported.
 `LookAheadDepth` | Specifies the depth of look ahead rate control algorithm.
 It is the number of frames that SDK encoder analyzes before encoding.
 Valid value range is from 10 to 100 inclusive.
 To instruct the SDK encoder to use the default value the application should zero this field.